Blog

 Use the questions below as a limits-setting worksheet.
 You don't need perfect answers, but you do need realistic ones.

-Marketplaces, retailers, payment partners, and 3PLs often set minimum insurance requirements that establish a baseline.
-These requirements often include the following:
+Marketplaces, retailers, payment partners, and 3PLs often set minimum insurance requirements that establish a baseline, the same way insurance requirements show up in B2B contracts more broadly.

 • General Liability Insurance and Product Liability Insurance limits